 Parliament’s Heritage Collections team undertake a thorough inspection of all wall paintings every five years (known as the ‘Quinquennial’).
 In 2017, conservators discovered that mould threatened Salisbury’s ‘Henry VIII’and Board’s ‘Latimer’.

 In preparation for East Corridor conservation, our conservators conducted detailed research into archival documents and historic conservation records to discover how exactly the paintings were made and installed.
 The paintings are all thought to be in oil on canvas and were all originally adhered to bespoke plaster supports in the six corridor compartments.
 There is limited evidence about the exact techniques and materials but there does survive a paper trail of correspondence and the team commissioned selected paint analysis.
-Collections Conservation Manager Caroline Babington explained
+Collections Conservation Manager Caroline Babington explained:

 It was a process of detective work figuring how these paintings were made and installed.
 There was a lot we didn’t know because of the access issues; the glass could not just be lifted off.
 We only discovered the full truth during the emergency programme.
 Unlike the wall paintings elsewhere in the Palace these were painted off-site in the artists’ studios, on temporary stretchers to be affixed to the plaster supports in the corridor compartments on their delivery.
 Unusually, the Office of Works supplied the canvases to the artists, but unfortunately all six artists involved in this project felt the canvases delivered to them were hopelessly set up, and all wrote to complain to Edwin Abbey.
 The artist Cowper even included a sketch to show how bad it was!

 When they were first installed, each canvas was glued directly into a compartment.
 They were applied to a carefully prepared plaster support set against the brick walls of the corridor using a technique known as ‘marouflage’.
-Typically, this meant a glue paste of lead applied to the plaster support and the canvas with a spatula, and then the two stuck together.
+Typically, this meant a glue paste applied to the plaster support and the canvas with a spatula, and then the two stuck together.
 Unfortunately, by the 1950s Henry VIII was found to be seriously damaged and so was detached for treatment and fixed onto timber support that could be reinserted in the compartment.
 The records found are brief and seemed to imply that this treatment was carried out for all the Corridor paintings, and therefore that they could all be removed.
 This is likely to have been the time when all the Corridor paintings were re-glazed.